linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 1. Request the I/O ports
 ------------------------

-To start with, we aim to allocate memory in the I/O space for hardware devices.
-We will see that we cannot allocate space for the keyboard because the designated region is already allocated.
-Then we will allocate I/O space for unused ports.

 The *kbd.c* file contains a skeleton for the keyboard driver.
 Browse the source code and inspect :c:func:`kbd_init`.
 Notice that the I/O ports we need are I8042_STATUS_REG and I8042_DATA_REG.

-Follow the sections maked with **TODO 1** in the skeleton.
-Request the I/O ports in :c:func:`kbd_init` and make sure to check for errors and to properly clean-up in case of errors.
-When requesting, set the reserving caller's ID string (``name``) with ``MODULE_NAME`` macro.
-Also, add code to release the I/O ports in :c:func:`kbd_exit`.
+Request the I/O ports int :c:func:`kbd_init` and make sure to check for errors and to properly clean-up in case of errors.
+Also add code to release the I/O ports in :c:func:`kbd_exit`.

-.. note:: You can review the `Request access to I/O ports`_ section before proceeding.

 Now build the module and copy it to the VM image: